-- The Commissioner will still retain the right to challenge the merger within three years of closing. - If the Commissioner challenges the merger and establishes that it is likely to substantially prevent or lessen competition, the Tribunal could order significant asset or share divestitures, which may have to occur within a short time frame at fire-sale www.dwpv.com >perspective prices.
-Furthermore, the Tribunal could order post-closing divestitures that go beyond the acquired assets if required to eliminate the substantial lessening of competition.

-- In future section 100 proceedings, the Commissioner may lead more focussed evidence of how permitting closing to take place could result in the dissipation of critical assets or personnel, such that closing would likely substantially impair the ability of the Tribunal to effectively remedy any competition concerns raised by the transaction. - In cases that raise particularly serious issues, the Commissioner may be prepared to proceed straight to a substantive merger challenge, even within the 42-day waiting period, and seek an injunction to prevent closing pursuant to the usual criteria (i.e., determination of a serious issue to be tried, irreparable harm if the injunction is not issued, and balance of convenience).
+- The competition commissioner will still retain the right to challenge the merger within three years of closing. - If the competition commissioner challenges the merger and establishes that it is likely to substantially prevent or lessen competition, the Tribunal could order significant asset or share divestitures, which may have to occur within a short time frame at fire-sale prices.
+Furthermore, the Tribunal could order post-closing divestitures that go beyond the acquired assets if required to eliminate the substantial lessening of competition. - In future section 100 proceedings, the competition commissioner may lead more focused evidence of how permitting closing to take place could result in the dissipation of critical assets or personnel, such that closing would probably substantially impair the ability of the Tribunal to remedy effectively any competition concerns raised by the transaction. - In cases that raise particularly serious issues, the competition commissioner may be prepared to proceed straight to a substantive merger challenge, even within the 42-day waiting period, and seek an injunction to prevent closing pursuant to the usual criteria (ie the determination of a serious issue to be tried, irreparable harm if the injunction is not issued, and the balance of convenience).

 In the past, the Bureau has often responded to litigation setbacks by proposing legislative amendments.
-Thus, even if the Tribunal's decision is upheld on appeal, the Commissioner could propose amendments to the Act to (i) give the Bureau substantially more time to review transactions, or (ii) alter the evidentiary threshold under section 100 to make it easier to secure injunctive relief.
+Thus, even if the Tribunal's decision is upheld on appeal, the competition commissioner could propose amendments to the Act (1) to give the Bureau substantially more time to review transactions, or (2) to alter the evidentiary threshold under section 100 to make it easier to secure injunctive relief.
+Should that happen, the Labatt/Lakeport decision may turn out to be nothing more than a Pyrrhic victory for merging parties in Canada.